DESCRIBING DATA GRAPHICALLY

 you're wondering, I resized the graphic by resizing the graphics device window

 before saving it.
-There are better ways, but that works in a pinch.
+There are better ways, but that works pretty well in a pinch.

 If you want more or fewer bars, you can refine your plot by using the